tgmg/guild-game/README.md

 .... to be continued ......

+## About the software

+Hero status, messages, emails, pictures and texts will be configurable.

+Build for extend with simple start structure and install script

+You may reuse this software for make you own game in same structure, extend it, make new interfaces ... etc

 ## Want improve this game?

-> Open one issue or Edit this file and send one pull request
+> Open one [issue](https://github.com/tgmg/guild-game/issues/new) or Edit this file and send one pull request

 ## Copyright and License